-When you work hard to gain promotion to enter the world of leadership, you may also be familiar with having to work long hours at certain times.
+When you work hard to gain a promotion to enter the world of leadership, you may also be familiar with having to work long hours at certain times.
 Once within the role, it can be difficult to offset the demands of the job with your personal life.

 Additional responsibilities may weigh you down and lead to longer work hours.
 When you feel overwhelmed, fatigue and self-doubt can quickly set in.
-And pressure can continue long after you have left the workplace, overshadowing other important areas of life.
+And the pressure can continue long after you have left the workplace, overshadowing other important areas of life.

 Quality downtime is essential.
 You must be able to switch off and relax.
 It is true that time with family and friends can help put life into perspective.

 To create a more effective work-life balance, take a look at these 7 positive habits: